sanadsoman45/Cab_booking_Microservices/README.md

 🚕 Cab Aggregator – Microservices Architecture

 This project demonstrates a microservices-based backend architecture for a cab aggregator platform.

-The system is divided into independent services, each responsible for a specific domain.
+The system is split into independent services, each responsible for a specific domain, enabling scalability, security, and maintainability.
-Every service manages its own logic, dependencies, and security, making the system scalable, secure, and easy to maintain.

 🧩 Services Overview

-The platform consists of the following core services:
+The platform consists of three core services that operate independently while communicating securely:

 👤 User Service